Add Your Business/Event

 Known as the gay capital of India, Mumbai has a long history of gay activism and has the most developed gay scene of anywhere in the sub-continent.
 India’s rapid economic development aside though, Indian culture remains very conservative, and while there is a Mumbai scene, it is small and not truly reflective as yet of this vast, dynamic and most creative of Indian cities.

-The Mumbai scene is focused around a few established gay-friendly venues, the best known being Voodoo in the South Mumbai district of Colaba, known for its gay themed Saturday night party, although the police closed down the venue (temporarily) last year.
+The Mumbai scene is focused around a few established gay-friendly venues.
+There used to be a nightclub called Voodoo n the South Mumbai district of Colaba, that hosted Saturday gay night, but the club was shut down by the authorities.

 Mumbai is a major global hub city, with many international direct flights from both national and budget airlines from all around the world.
 Terminal 1 is for domestic flights and Terminal 2 for international.